fabnicol/mkg_docker_image/README.md

 #### (Optional) Compress the image

-For packaging purposes it is advised to compress the resulting image using [docker-squash](https://github.com/jwilder/docker-squash).
+For packaging purposes it is advised to compress the resulting image using the experimental version of Docker.
+Add `--squash` after `build`:

+> $ sudo docker build --squash -t mygentoo:1.0 .

+This experimental feature will significantly cut down image size.
 Optionally clean the container of kernel sources:

 `# docker run --entrypoint bash -it mygentoo:1.0`